aptos-labs/aptos-core/ecosystem/indexer-grpc/README.md

 # Indexer GRPC

-Indexer GRPC is an infrastructure for efficiently indexing on-chain data with low-latency.
+Indexer GRPC is an infrastructure for efficiently serving on-chain data for indexing with low-latency.

 ## Setup